PinkFromTheFuture/PIBIC-ba22/README.md

-# Development of embedded software for ACC audio decoding
+# Development of embedded software for AAC audio decoding

 Oriented by the Prof. Dr. Ricardo Jacobi, for the PIBIC 2012/2013